La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 A date tagged with **de'i** applies only to the **xatra**.
 Compare:

 > **le xatra de'i li vo cu se mrilu de'i li ze**
-> _The letter on the 4th is mailed in the 7th_ (whatever that can mean)
+> _The letter on the 4th is mailed on the 7th_ (whatever that can mean)

-Without **be** the term **de'i li vo** would apply to the whole relation, not to **xatra**.
+Without **be**, the term **de'i li vo** would apply to the whole relation, not to **xatra**.
 What we want to say is that the former date applies just to the letter, and the latter date applies to the mailing of the letter.
 This means that the 4th, as a date, applies only to the verb **le xatra**, and not to the entire relation.

 ### Compound verbs in detail